FREE ONLINE ED ASSESSMENT. Start Here

 The supposed health benefits of many natural remedies and supplements aren’t backed up by much science — and many ignore the fact that low libido might be caused by a medical condition that health supplements can’t or won’t address.

 As we’ve covered in our guide to the efficacy of male enhancement pills, scientific evidence to support these claims is very limited.
-More worryingly, many over-the-counter pills for boosting sexual performance are tainted with hidden ingredients, including some that may be harmful.
+More worryingly, many non-prescription pills for boosting sexual performance are tainted with hidden ingredients, including some that may be harmful.

 One reason these pills are so widespread is that, as supplements, they can be sold without a prescription.
 This makes them a quick, easy-to-access option guys can try without investing any time into a doctor’s visit.